Leveraging the U.S. Gridded Anthropogenic Methane Emissions Inventory for Monitoring Trends in Methane Emissions

 map_

-To perform zonal statistics, first we need to create a polygon.
-In this use case we are creating a polygon in Texas (USA).
+To perform zonal statistics, we first need to create a polygon.
+In this use case, we’ve specified a polygon over the Pittsburgh, Pennsylvania region.

 "type": "Feature", # Create a feature object